LJP725/certnet-control-sim-main/README.md

 Unlike methods that learn an unconstrained action and repair it afterward, CertNet enforces feasibility structurally.
 Learning errors may affect performance, but they do not directly become hard-constraint violations.

-This decoupling reduces the complexity of jointly handling feasibility and performance, supporting a non-iterative, low-latency deployment path.
-The experiments below illustrate these features through region comparison, mpQP benchmarks, deadline-aware control allocation, and ACC safety filtering.
+This decoupling reduces the complexity of jointly handling feasibility and performance, enabling a non-iterative, low-latency deployment path.
+The experiments below illustrate these features through the region comparison, mpQP benchmarks, deadline-aware control allocation, and ACC safety filtering.

 ---

 ## 1. mpQP PWA Partition vs. Feasibility-Certified Active Cover

-This demo illustrates why CertNet does not need to reconstruct the full explicit optimizer partition.
+This demo illustrates why CertNet does not need to reconstruct the full explicit optimizer partition and highlights the resulting deployment advantages.

 For a strictly convex mpQP, an explicit PWA solution partitions the parameter space according to both the hard constraints and objective-dependent KKT optimality conditions.
 CertNet instead focuses on the hard-constraint-induced feasible structure and uses a learned policy to recover optimizer-like performance within the certified family, while preserving hard feasibility by construction.